ImplFerris/esp32-book/src/oled/hello-rust/index.md

     .unwrap();
 ```

 The baseline is an imaginary line that determines where the text is aligned.
 We set the baseline, with the x position at 0 and the y position at 16.
 We also specify how the text should be aligned within this space.
-Baseline Enum controls how the text is positioned on the OLED.
+Baseline Enum controls how the text is positioned within the baseline.
 For example, using Baseline::Top aligns the top of the text with the starting point, while Baseline::Bottom aligns the bottom of the text with the starting point.
 It also has other options like Middle, Alphabetic.

 I recommend adjusting the point values and the Baseline value to see how it affects the appearance.
 The visual changes will provide a better clarity.